relution-io/relution-sdk-sample-auth/README.md

 ###1.
 Create a new Project

-Create an empty folder on your console:
+Create an empty folder on your terminal:
 ```bash
 >: mkdir relution-sample-auth
 ```